groue/GRMustache/Guides/runtime.md

 NSDictionary never complains when asked for an unknown key.
 However, the default NSObject implementation of `valueForKey:` raises an `NSUndefinedKeyException`.

-*GRMustache catches those exceptions*.

-For instance, if the pet above has to `name` property, it will raise an `NSUndefinedKeyException` that will be caught by GRMustache so that the key lookup can continue with the `person` object.
+*GRMustache catches those exceptions*, so that the key lookup can continue down the context stack.

 When debugging your project, those exceptions may become a real annoyance, because it's likely you've told your debugger to stop on every Objective-C exceptions.